Anthony-Nolan/Atlas/README_Deployment.md

 ### Resources

-The system tests require some Azure resources of their own: SQL databases, and Azure Storage.
+The system tests require some Azure resources of their own: SQL databases, Azure Storage, and App Configuration.
 These resources are controlled by terraform scripts, which will be run by the test pipeline (see "test-pipeline.yml").

+#### DevOps
 Create a new DevOps variable group named "TestTerraform", with the following variables:
 - `TerraformWorkspace` - e.g., `atlas-system-tests`
 - `TF_VAR_AZURE_SUBSCRIPTION_ID` - ID of the Azure subscription into which the test resources will be deployed.